Tiago-o-Oliveira/PWM-Modulation-Verilog/README.md

 # PWM-Modulation-Verilog
 This project aims to implement PWM modulation in Verilog, strongly based on [DDS](https://www.wikiwand.com/en/Direct_digital_synthesis).
 Originally created for a college course, it has been decoupled from the rest of the project for further development.
 As a secondary objective, this repository will be as didactic as possible.

+This project doesn't use any IP block because: Open Source plz

 The Topology utilized on the project will be as follows:
 ![image](https://github.com/Tiago-o-Oliveira/PWM-Modulation-Verilog/assets/116642713/7d2d46e2-ad1a-41cd-aeaf-3151d9f2a201)